rohitsaluja22/OpenOCRCorrect/README.md

 https://tinyurl.com/y7wbpo6m

-#Tested for Ubuntu
+# Tested for Ubuntu
 Compiled and Tested on Ubuntu 14.04 LTS and Ubuntu 16.04. with QT Creator 5.4.1

-#Installation
+# Installation
 Download and Install latest C++ Qt Creator 5.4.1
 Add the Shobhika font to Ubuntu: https://github.com/Sandhi-IITBombay/Shobhika for Devanagari

 # How to run the code?
-Open Project with Qt Creator: Open File qpadfinal/qpadfinal.pro Press "Ctrl+R" to run the code
+Download the source code.
+Open, Qt Creator and then Open the Project File FrameWorkCode/qpadfinal.pro Press "Ctrl+R" to run the code

 # Creating Databse for Framework: